iagoleal/iagoleal.github.io/content/posts/cuts.md

 From a theoretical point-of-view, however, this representation always works and we are all safe.

-The advantage of concentrating in optimal value functions is that it opens to us a whole world of tools from Optimization.
+The advantage of concentrating on optimal value functions is that it opens to us a whole world of tools from Optimization.
 In particular, we will see that [Lagrangian duality](https://en.wikipedia.org/wiki/Duality_(optimization)) has everything to do with cuts.[^duality-refs]